History of education in the Southern United States: Great Depression

 The Great Depression had a significant impact on education, schools, and teachers in the U.S. South.
 The Depression caused a decline in school attendance due to budget crises of local school districts.
 The rise of unemployment and cuts in pay meant less tax revenue for schools, and many business leaders in the communities pressed, often successfully, for reducing state and local taxes.
 Schools closed in some instances or shortened their academic year because districts could no longer bear the burden of teacher salaries and administrative costs.
 By the beginning of 1934, almost 20,000 schools nationwide had been closed down; the crisis was more acute in the South and the Southwest.
 Black students, facing racism, poverty and neglect were severely impacted.
 In 1932, 230 counties had no High Schools for Blacks.
 The Depression greatly transformed teachers' working conditions and educators observed the deterioration of school programs they had spent years building.
 Unemployment remained very high for youths, leaving them with no option, but to remain in the school system.

 Social Structure and Education

 "Separate and unequal" was the typical status of education for Blacks and women, as well as poor whites, into the late 20th century.

 The movement of young women into teaching began in the Northeast—in Massachusetts 78% of the teachers were women in 1860.
 The South was laggard.
 In Virginia, 34% of the white teachers were women in 1870 and 69% by 1900.
-Women were only 24% of the Black teachers in 1870, and 54% by 1900.
+Women were only 24% of the Carter. in 1870, and 54% by 1900.
 Black men found that teaching was one of the few prestigious jobs available to them if they remained in the rural South.